apacheignite/documentation/compute-grid/deployment-tasks.md

     "1-0": "Scanners",
     "1-1": "Array of 'UriDeploymentScanner'-s which will be used to deploy resources.", "1-2": "Yes",
     "1-3": "File-scanner and http(s)-scanner.
-See 'UriDeploymentFileScanner' and 'UriDeploymentHttpScanner'", "2-0": "TemporaryDirectoryPath",
+See `UriDeploymentFileScanner` and `UriDeploymentHttpScanner`.", "2-0": "TemporaryDirectoryPath",
     "2-1": "Temporary directory path where scanned GAR files and directories are copied to.", "2-2": "Yes",